DataDog/integrations-core/sqlserver/README.md

 GRANT VIEW SERVER STATE to datadog;
 ```

-2. Create a file `sqlserver.yaml` in the Agent's `conf.d` directory:
+2. Create a file `sqlserver.yaml` in the Agent's `conf.d` directory.
+See the [sample sqlserver.yaml](https://github.com/DataDog/integrations-core/blob/master/sqlserver/conf.yaml.default) for all available configuration options:

 ```
 init_config: